 In his keynote speech he said the proposals would let Wales “rid ourselves of the great stain on all of us which is so many children living in poverty.”

-A BBC report in 2019 found child poverty was increasing in Wales each year, with around 46% of children in Butetown and Grangetown living in poverty.
+An End Child Poverty Now study in 2019 found child poverty was increasing in Wales each year, with around 46% of children in Butetown and Grangetown living in poverty.

 The Welsh Government recently announced its ‘Child Poverty Strategy for Wales’, and said the numbers were “too high”.

 A review into current measures is due to report to the Welsh Government at the end of March.

 Cheryl Martin, development officer for charity Children in Wales, said: “One of the things which has the biggest impact on child poverty is welfare reform: universal credit is having a huge effect.

 “The Welsh Government can’t do anything about that as it isn’t devolved.
 They have a number of programmes aimed at alleviating poverty, but I think there are areas where things could be improved.